-I know from long experience that I have a way of attracting magical creatures during the holiday season (read my archives online if you’re new to the scene) and since I didn’t have any visitors last year, I’m definitely overdue.
+I know from long experience that I have a way of attracting magical creatures during the holiday season (read my archives here if you’re new to the scene, or this post from a previous year) and since I didn’t have any visitors last year, I’m definitely overdue.

-“You can call me Fred,” the gingerbread man replies.
+“I’m Fred,” the gingerbread man replies.
 “I was sent to greet you and show you around.
 We thought you might be a bit disoriented after the shrinking and the train ride and being transported inside the Christmas tree and all that.